-Intended as a main public thoroughfare from the city's street network to the water's edge, the Harbour Concourse and Flour and Rice Alley will be a publicly accessible pedestrian promenade, measuring approximately 6m (20ft) wide by 110m (360ft) long, connecting the district to the water.
-This critical visual and physical connection will be defined at the harbour level with a row of trees as well as seating and other features.
+Intended as a main public thoroughfare from the city's street network to the water's edge, the Harbour Concourse will be a publicly accessible pedestrian promenade, measuring approximately 10m (33ft) wide by 110m (360ft) long, connecting the district to the water.
+This critical visual and physical connection will be defined with rows of trees and linear rain gardens, as well as seating and other features.
+A gradual terraced landscape interconnected with long steps will help mitigate the significant grade change encountered on the east end of the concourse with minimal impediment of pedestrian flow.
+The concourse will provide a clear public route to the harbour edge, and to the extension of the Harbour Pathway from the south.
+In the long term, it will also provide access to future transportation and recreation opportunities that could be developed on the water-lot properties.